top of page

 "Approximately 56% of the world's population cannot swim or lack the basic skills to swim safely."

 Everyone can stay afloat!
 Yes, there are some people (though not the norm) that are so muscle dense they sink without moving, but even those people can learn to stay afloat.
 Find your personal buoyancy level by holding as much air in your lungs as possible, laying flat on the surface of the water, arms extended out holding onto the side of the pool.
 Gently let go of the wall and allow your body to be held up by the water to it's greatest extent.
-ONLY DO THIS IN SHALLOW WATER NOT ABOVE YOUR HEAD AND WITH AN ACTIVE LIFEGUARD ON DUTY.
 If your entire body stays relatively close to the surface of the water, you have very good personal buoyancy.
 If your lower half sinks, but your upper half is still floating, you still have relatively good buoyancy.
 Some with dense muscle mass will completely sink though without any forward motion.
 THIS IS OK.
 Simply stand up and take a breath.
 If this is you, you can still learn to swim!
 You will just need motion to hold you up!
 Continue (everyone including those with good buoyancy) onto the next step to learn ways to propel yourself!

 Experiment with different arm motions.
 Learn through experimentation how your arms work in and with the water!